The Chromatic Lagrangian: Wavefunctions and Open Gromov-Witten Conjectures: Groupoids of polarized and framed seeds

 Our reason for introducing the notion of admissibility of mutations is the following: a mutation of a framed seed in direction $e_k$ with sign $\epsilon$ is admissible (if and) only if the quantum dilogarithm formal power series $\Phi\left(\iota_\mathbf{f}(X_k^\epsilon)\right)^\epsilon$ is an element of the algebra $\mathcal{A}_{2g}$.

 Suppose that $\vec{a} = (a_1,\ldots, a_l)$ is a morphism in the framed seed groupoid, i.e. a sequence of mutations, framing shifts and coordinate rescalings.
 Let us say that such a morphism is admissible if each signed mutation in the corresponding sequence is.
+We define the groupoid $\mathbb{G}_{\mathrm{ad}}$ to be the subcategory of $\mathbb{G}$ whose morphisms are the admissible ones.

-Then to each admissible morphism we may associate an invertible element $\Phi_{\vec{a}}$ of the extended algebra $\widehat{\mathcal{A}}_{2g}$.
+To each admissible morphism we may associate an invertible element $\Phi_{\vec{a}}$ of the extended algebra $\widehat{\mathcal{A}}_{2g}$.
 This element $\Phi_{\vec a}$ determines a birational automorphism of $\mathcal{D}_{2g}$ (by conjugation), along with an automorphism of $\mathcal{K}$ (via the representation~\eqref{eq:rep-def},~\eqref{eq:frame-change-action}.)

 \begin{lemma} Suppose that two chains of $\vec{a}_1,~\vec{a}_2$ of admissible mutations and framing shifts induce the same birational automorphism of $\mathcal{D}_{2g}$.
 Then $\Phi_{\vec{a}_1} = \Phi_{\vec{a}_2}$. \end{lemma} \begin{proof} The Lemma is proved by the following standard argument, {\it cf.}~\cite{KN}.
 If the $\Phi_{\vec{a}_i}$ induce the same birational automorphism of $\mathcal{D}_{2g}$, then the element $\Phi_{\vec{a}_1}^{-1}\Phi_{\vec{a}_2}\in\widehat{\mathcal{A}}_{2g}$ commutes with all generators $U_i,V_i$.
 An easy calculation shows that this implies that $\Phi_{\vec{a}_1}^{-1}\Phi_{\vec{a}_2}$ must be an element of the ground ring $\mathbb{Z}((q))$.
 But since each quantum dilogarithm corresponding to an admissible mutation is a formal power series in $U_i$ starting from 1, we see that $\Phi_{\vec{a}_1}^{-1}\Phi_{\vec{a}_2}=1$, and the Lemma is proved. \end{proof}